JoshLmao/algorand-sales-twitter-bot/README.md

 # Support

-If you found this useful, please consider supporting NFT Explorer to help pay for running costs as this would not be possible without their API
+If you found this useful, please consider supporting [NFT Explorer](https://www.nftexplorer.app/) to help pay for running costs as this would not be possible without their API

 NFTx donate address: [`Z6EKYUZTFHFVWUS7EYJC5PVLNIQD7OZRNWTSBDFAAZA3FF2IZDSWLUJ33U`](https://algoexplorer.io/address/Z6EKYUZTFHFVWUS7EYJC5PVLNIQD7OZRNWTSBDFAAZA3FF2IZDSWLUJ33U)

 # Setup

 - Make twitter account for bot.
 This bot will create the developer app and tweet out
-- Go to developer portal, create Developer App **on Bot Account**
+- Go to the [Twitter developer portal](https://developer.twitter.com/), create Developer App **on Bot Account**
 - Setting, User authentification settings, click Edit
     - Check the boxes to enable Oauth 2.0, 1.0a
     - **Type of app**: Automated app or bot